Abby holds a plate of strawberry shortcake.

 Ingredients

-• 1 bell pepper, small dice
+• 1 bell pepper small dice

-• 1 stalk of celery, small dice
+• 1 celery stalk small dice

-• 1 handful of fresh parsley, finely chopped
+• 1 handful fresh parsley finely chopped

-• 2 tablespoons red wine vinegar
+• 2 tbsp red wine vinegar

-• 2 tablespoons olive oil
+• 2 tbsp olive oil

 • salt and pepper to taste

-4. Combine all ingredients in a bowl.
+4. Combine all ingredients in a medium bowl and stir gently to mix.

 Spiced Cranberry Limeade Cocktail